-Valandraud white – 1.5 ha, clayey-limestone, 50% Semillon + 40% Sauvignon Blanc + 10% Sauvignon Gris.myriad of aromas like f.i. acacia flower, peaches, pineapple and mango, vibrant, multi-faceted, splendid complexity and acidity, aftertaste on fresh tones.
+Valandraud white – 1.5 ha, clayey-limestone, 50% Semillon + 40% Sauvignon Blanc + 10% Sauvignon Gris.
+Myriad of aromas like f.i. acacia flower, peaches, pineapple and mango, vibrant, multi-faceted, splendid complexity and acidity, aftertaste on fresh tones.
 93-94p.

 20 Mille - 1.4 ha, neighbour to Croix Mouton, 100% Merlot, 14.2% alcohol, alcoholic fermentation at max.
 26/27 degrees C, ageing in the specially cigar-shaped barrels from Demptos and Remond.
 Dense and intense nose of black cherries and blueberries, plush and spicy black fruit on the palate with lovely backbone, complexity, structure and length.
 Fine depth.
 Excellent cooperation between aromatic fruit and sweet tannin.
 Splendid effort.
 92+p.

 70 ha, just outside Fronsac appellation and close to Dordogne river, the blend here is 96% Merlot + 4% Cabernet Sauvignon, 14.2% alcohol, alcoholic fermentation at max.
 26/27 degrees C, ageing in 20% oak and rest in vats.
 Not as powerful as 2018 but more precise and with more significant depth.
-It's an enormously seductive and attractive effort filled up with perfectly ripe blackberries and sweet tannin, fine structure and subtle fruity, smooth and lingering finish.
+It's an enormously seductive and attractive effort filled with perfectly ripe blackberries and sweet tannin, fine structure and subtly fruity, smooth and lingering finish.
 Probably the best CM ever produced.
 For the price, it'll make a great qpr in this vintage!
 92+p.

 Tayet Cuvêe Prestige - 55% Merlot + 35% Cabernet Sauvignon + 10% Petit Verdot.
 Owners - Famille de Schepper - de Mour.
-The nose displays a nice intensity of cherries, and on the palate, it seems light in texture and concentration.
+The nose displays a lovely intensity of cherries, and on the palate, it seems light in texture and concentration.
 However, it's a nicely constructed and balanced baby wine with a smooth and fruity finish.
 89p.

 Castillon Cotes de Bordeaux: